forceporquillo/TracePinas/README.md

 - **Multithreading** - These separates both network and local repository to reactively synchronize each task independently.

-- **Asynchronous Programming** - Work runs separately from the main myApplication thread and notifies the calling thread of its completion, failure or progress.
+- **Asynchronous Programming** - Work runs separately from the main baseApplication thread and notifies the calling thread of its completion, failure or progress.

 ## Core Dependencies
 **Android Architecture Components**:  [Google Github repository](https://github.com/android/architecture-components-samples)